 By Aniya Sumner

-The Terriers look to redeem themselves as they take on the Lehigh Mountain Hawks on Sunday at 12 p.m.
+The Terriers look to prove themselves once more and continue the hot streak as they take on Navy on Wednesday at 6 p.m. at Case Gym.